walaoaaa1234/PSSnipeFeeder/README.md

 ```

 # Configuration
+1. Copy feeder\config.json.example to feeder\config.json and edit it.
+2. Update your bot configuration so it can call your url (http://127.0.0.1:5000/ by default)

-Then add below to Sources in Sniper task configuration in your PokemonGo-Bot configuration:
+For example for PokemonGo-Bot add below to Sniper task
 ```
   {
 				  "enabled": true,